mweel1/usa_high_level/FCC/index.md

 - No satellite provide could couple their hardware with the service.
 For example StarLink would have to have a hardware component, and sales component.

 The satellite receiver must provide a static IP address for consumers, where the IP address can be registered on the USA Internet.

+## Emergency Communication System

+The FCC will manage the new multi-device [emergency communication system](./emergency-communication-system/).

+# Licenses

+The FCC will manage licenses and education for :

+- Press Passes
+- Media